Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Position and Angular Resolutions

-The reconstructed shower axis angular resolutions in $x$ and $y$ are determined and $\sigma_{\alpha_x}$ as a function of the beam energy is shown in Fig.~\ref{fig:EMPosRes_4b}.
-The following empirical parameterization with noise- and stochastic-like constants $\kappa$ and $\xi$ renders the best description of the angular resolution dependence on the beam energy:
+In Fig.~\ref{fig:EMPosRes_4b}, the angular resolution as a function of the beam energy in the $z-x$ plane, $\sigma_{\theta_x}$, is shown.
+A similar performance was found in the $z-y$ plane.
+The function in Eq.~\ref{eq:angularResEnergy}, with noise- and stochastic-like terms $\kappa$ and $\xi$ as free parameters, models well the energy dependence, as seen in Fig.~\ref{fig:EMPosRes_4b}.

-Data and simulation are in excellent agreement for energies larger than 30~\GeV.
-Note that due to the large spacing between the DWCs in the setup, the effect of the intrinsic DWC resolution on the reconstructed track angle is negligible, as this is evident from the overlap of the curves representing the two simulations.
-For data and simulation, the angular resolution at the highest energy point is below 5~mrad.
+The values for $\kappa$ and $\xi$ are given in Table~\ref{tab-xyposition}.
+Data and simulation are in excellent agreement for energies larger than 30\GeV.
+The effect of the position resolution of the DWC on the reconstructed track angle is negligible because of the 30~m lever arm between the first and last DWC.
+In both data and simulation, the angular resolution at the highest energy point was found to be in the order of 4.5~mrad.

-\section{Shower shape measurements}
+\section{Shower Shape Measurements}

-In this section, longitudinal and lateral shower-shape variables are presented and compared to simulation over a wide range of energies.
-The 28-layer CE-E prototype allows for fine sampling of the longitudinal profile and comparison with an empirical parameterization.
-The impact of crosstalk on the lateral shower shapes is also discussed.
+The longitudinal and lateral development of the electromagnetic showers obtained with the fine sampling of the CE-E prototype are presented here and compared to the simulation.
+The validity of an empirical parameterization of the longitudinal profile and the crosstalk effects on the lateral shower shapes are also discussed.

-\subsection{Longitudinal shower shapes}
+\subsection{Longitudinal Shower Shapes}

-A comparison of the shower longitudinal center of gravity distributions between data and simulation is shown in Fig.~\ref{fig:long-01}, for nominal positron energies in the range 20 to 300~GeV.
+Comparisons between data and simulation of the shower longitudinal centre of gravity distributions are shown in Fig.~\ref{fig:long-01}, for nominal positron energies in the range 20 to 300~GeV.

 A reasonable agreement between data and simulation is observed for the full energy range.
-The differences observed in the rising part of the distributions can be attributed to the incomplete modeling of the H2 beam line in the simulation.
+The slight shift toward greater $X_0$ in the simulation can be attributed to the incomplete modeling of the H2 beamline.